 The concept of a user logging in is only relevant for cookie based authentication.
-The process of obtaining a token and cookie)is logging in, but the state held in the backend based on the cookie for the user is minimal.
+The process of obtaining a token and cookie is logging in, but the state held in the back-end based on the cookie for the user is minimal.

-In order to invalidate a cookie session, a request to the
+To invalidate a cookie session, a request to the

 /logout endpoint can be made.